javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 Also knowing how the compression works allows you to encode the information in a way the compressor can do its best work.
 I recommend you to take a look at how PNG format uses filters to make the compressor life easier.

+## 25. The most important rule when working with data: the best data is the one you don't write

+When you don't write data you avoid processing, storing, migrating and updating it.

+Sometimes we say data is new oil but it's actually more like nuclear waste.
+It's a good example of ["software inventory"](https://www.joelonsoftware.com/2012/07/09/software-inventory/)

+So when you think about: let's save this "just in case", give it a second though.